Analysis | The Bird Flu Virus That Has Infected People in Russia

 1. What happened?

-Seven workers at a poultry plant in Astrakhan, near where the Volga River reaches the Caspian Sea, became mildly unwell after being infected with the H5N8 strain of bird flu in December, in an area where there had been an outbreak in poultry.
-The employees developed a sore throat, state media reported on Feb.
-21. All are now in good health, after “the disease ended rather quickly,” Anna Popova, the country’s public-health chief, told reporters, adding that the virus spurred an immune response in those infected.
+Five women and two men aged 29 to 60 were infected with the H5N8 strain of bird flu while responding to an outbreak on an egg-producing farm in the administrative region of Astrakhan in December 2020.
+Some 101,000 of 900,000 hens died on the farm from Dec.
+3-11, according to the World Health Organization.
+The affected workers developed no illness as a result of the infection, the WHO said on Feb.
+26, contradicting a report by state media five days earlier that said the employees developed a sore throat.
+All are now in good health, after “the disease ended rather quickly,” Anna Popova, the country’s public-health chief, told reporters on Feb.
+20, adding that the virus spurred an immune response in those infected.
+All close contacts of the seven cases were monitored, and no one showed signs of clinical illness, the WHO said.

 The first known H5N8 flu virus was detected in Ireland in 1983.
 It was found sporadically until 2014, when it emerged in South Korea and resulted in the culling of 600,000 fowl.
 In the following three years, it caused serious outbreaks on European and North American poultry farms most likely as a result of the intermingling of migrant ducks, swans and geese at their Arctic breeding grounds.
 The H5N8 strain is now reported in the Northern Hemisphere almost every year and is behind a fresh wave of outbreaks in Europe, Asia and Africa.